temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue describe: Show Workers that have recently polled on a Task Queue

-The `temporal task-queue describe` command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).
+The `temporal task-queue describe` command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue)

 The [Server](/concepts/what-is-the-temporal-server) records the last time of each poll request.
 A `LastAccessTime` value in excess of one minute can indicate the Worker is at capacity (all Workflow and Activity slots are full) or that the Worker has shut down.
-[Workers](/concepts/what-is-a-worker) are removed if 5 minutes have passed since the last poll request.
+[Workers](/concepts/what-is-a-worker) are removed if 5 minutes have passed since the last poll request

-Information about the Task Queue can be returned to troubleshoot server issues.
+Information about the Task Queue can be returned to troubleshoot server issues

 `temporal task-queue describe --task-queue YourTaskQueue --task-queue-type "activity"`

-Use the options listed below to modify what this command returns.
+Use the options listed below to modify what this command returns

 #### Options

 * `--task-queue`, `-t` (string) - Task queue name.
-Required.
+Required
 * `--task-queue-type` (string-enum) - Task Queue type.
 Options: workflow, activity.
-Default: workflow.
+Default: workflow
 * `--partitions` (int) - Query for all partitions up to this number (experimental+temporary feature).
-Default: 1.
+Default: 1

 ### temporal task-queue get-build-id-reachability: Show which Build IDs are available on a Task Queue

 This command can tell you whether or not Build IDs may be used for new, existing, or closed workflows.
 Both the '--build-id' and '--task-queue' flags may be specified multiple times.
-If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues.
+If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues

 #### Options

 * `--build-id` (string[]) - Which Build ID to get reachability information for.
-May be specified multiple times.
+May be specified multiple times
 * `--reachability-type` (string-enum) - Specify how you'd like to filter the reachability of Build IDs.
 Valid choices are `open` (reachable by one or more open workflows), `closed` (reachable by one or more closed workflows), or `existing` (reachable by either).
 If a Build ID is reachable by new workflows, that is always reported.
 Options: open, closed, existing.
-Default: existing.
+Default: existing
 * `--task-queue`, `-t` (string[]) - Which Task Queue(s) to constrain the reachability search to.
-May be specified multiple times.
+May be specified multiple times

 ### temporal task-queue get-build-ids: Show worker Build ID versions on a Task Queue

-Fetch the sets of compatible build IDs associated with a Task Queue and associated information.
+Fetch the sets of compatible build IDs associated with a Task Queue and associated information

 #### Options

 * `--task-queue`, `-t` (string) - Task queue name.
-Required.
+Required
 * `--max-sets` (int) - Limits how many compatible sets will be returned.
 Specify 1 to only return the current default major version set.
 0 returns all sets. (default: 0).
-Default: 0.
+Default: 0

 ### temporal task-queue list-partition: List a Task Queue's partitions

-The temporal task-queue list-partition command displays the partitions of a Task Queue, along with the matching node they are assigned to.
+The temporal task-queue list-partition command displays the partitions of a Task Queue, along with the matching node they are assigned to

 #### Options

 * `--task-queue`, `-t` (string) - Task queue name.
-Required.
+Required

 ### temporal task-queue update-build-ids: Operations to manage Build ID versions on a Task Queue

 Provides various commands for adding or changing the sets of compatible build IDs associated with a Task Queue.
-See the help of each sub-command for more.
+See the help of each sub-command for more

 ### temporal task-queue update-build-ids add-new-compatible: Add a new build ID compatible with an existing ID to a Task Queue's version sets

 The new build ID will become the default for the set containing the existing ID.
-See per-flag help for more.
+See per-flag help for more

 #### Options

 * `--build-id` (string) - The new build id to be added.
-Required.
+Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
-Required.
+Required
 * `--existing-compatible-build-id` (string) - A build id which must already exist in the version sets known by the task queue.
 The new id will be stored in the set containing this id, marking it as compatible with the versions within.
-Required.
+Required
 * `--set-as-default` (bool) - When set, establishes the compatible set being targeted as the overall default for the queue.
 If a different set was the current default, the targeted set will replace it as the new default.
-Defaults to false.
+Defaults to false

 ### temporal task-queue update-build-ids add-new-default: Add a new default (incompatible) build ID to a Task Queue's 7 sets

 Creates a new build id set which will become the new overall default for the queue with the provided build id as its only member.
-This new set is incompatible with all previous sets/versions.
+This new set is incompatible with all previous sets/versions

 #### Options

 * `--build-id` (string) - The new build id to be added.
-Required.
+Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
-Required.
+Required

 ### temporal task-queue update-build-ids promote-id-in-set: Promote a build ID to become the default for its containing set

-New tasks compatible with the set will be dispatched to the default id.
+New tasks compatible with the set will be dispatched to the default id

 #### Options

 * `--build-id` (string) - An existing build id which will be promoted to be the default inside its containing set.
-Required.
+Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
-Required.
+Required

 ### temporal task-queue update-build-ids promote-set: Promote a build ID set to become the default for a Task Queue

-If the set is already the default, this command has no effect.
+If the set is already the default, this command has no effect

 #### Options

 * `--build-id` (string) - An existing build id whose containing set will be promoted.
-Required.
+Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
-Required.
+Required

 ### temporal workflow: Start, list, and operate on Workflows

-[Workflow](/concepts/what-is-a-workflow) commands perform operations on [Workflow Executions](/concepts/what-is-a-workflow-execution).
+[Workflow](/concepts/what-is-a-workflow) commands perform operations on [Workflow Executions](/concepts/what-is-a-workflow-execution)

-Workflow commands use this syntax: `temporal workflow COMMAND [ARGS]`.
+Workflow commands use this syntax: `temporal workflow COMMAND [ARGS]`

 #### Options set for client:

 * `--address` (string) - Temporal server address.
 Default: 127.0.0.1:7233.
-Env: TEMPORAL_ADDRESS.
+Env: TEMPORAL_ADDRESS
 * `--namespace`, `-n` (string) - Temporal server namespace.
 Default: default.
-Env: TEMPORAL_NAMESPACE.
+Env: TEMPORAL_NAMESPACE
 * `--api-key` (string) - Sets the API key on requests.
-Env: TEMPORAL_API_KEY.
+Env: TEMPORAL_API_KEY
-* `--grpc-meta` (string[]) - HTTP headers to send with requests (formatted as key=value).
+* `--grpc-meta` (string[]) - HTTP headers to send with requests (formatted as key=value)
 * `--tls` (bool) - Enable TLS encryption without additional options such as mTLS or client certificates.
 Env:
-  TEMPORAL_TLS.
+  TEMPORAL_TLS
 * `--tls-cert-path` (string) - Path to x509 certificate.
-Env: TEMPORAL_TLS_CERT.
+Env: TEMPORAL_TLS_CERT
 * `--tls-key-path` (string) - Path to private certificate key.
-Env: TEMPORAL_TLS_KEY.
+Env: TEMPORAL_TLS_KEY
 * `--tls-ca-path` (string) - Path to server CA certificate.
-Env: TEMPORAL_TLS_CA.
+Env: TEMPORAL_TLS_CA
 * `--tls-cert-data` (string) - Data for x509 certificate.
 Exclusive with -path variant.
-Env: TEMPORAL_TLS_CERT_DATA.
+Env: TEMPORAL_TLS_CERT_DATA
 * `--tls-key-data` (string) - Data for private certificate key.
 Exclusive with -path variant.
-Env: TEMPORAL_TLS_KEY_DATA.
+Env: TEMPORAL_TLS_KEY_DATA
 * `--tls-ca-data` (string) - Data for server CA certificate.
 Exclusive with -path variant.
-Env: TEMPORAL_TLS_CA_DATA.
+Env: TEMPORAL_TLS_CA_DATA
 * `--tls-disable-host-verification` (bool) - Disables TLS host-name verification.
 Env:
-  TEMPORAL_TLS_DISABLE_HOST_VERIFICATION.
+  TEMPORAL_TLS_DISABLE_HOST_VERIFICATION
 * `--tls-server-name` (string) - Overrides target TLS server name.
-Env: TEMPORAL_TLS_SERVER_NAME.
+Env: TEMPORAL_TLS_SERVER_NAME
 * `--codec-endpoint` (string) - Endpoint for a remote Codec Server.
-Env: TEMPORAL_CODEC_ENDPOINT.
+Env: TEMPORAL_CODEC_ENDPOINT
 * `--codec-auth` (string) - Sets the authorization header on requests to the Codec Server.
-Env: TEMPORAL_CODEC_AUTH.
+Env: TEMPORAL_CODEC_AUTH

 ### temporal workflow cancel: Cancel a Workflow Execution

-The `temporal workflow cancel` command is used to cancel a [Workflow Execution](/concepts/what-is-a-workflow-execution).
-Canceling a running Workflow Execution records a `WorkflowExecutionCancelRequested` event in the Event History.
-A new Command Task will be scheduled, and the Workflow Execution will perform cleanup work.
+The `temporal workflow cancel` command is used to cancel a [Workflow Execution](/concepts/what-is-a-workflow-execution) Canceling a running Workflow Execution records a `WorkflowExecutionCancelRequested` event in the Event History.
+A new Command Task will be scheduled, and the Workflow Execution will perform cleanup work

 Executions may be cancelled by [ID](/concepts/what-is-a-workflow-id):
 ```